gunnarmorling/solar-watch/README.md

 ### Installing the OS

 Use the [Raspberry PI OS Imager](https://www.raspberrypi.com/software/) for setting up your PI.
-Make sure to enable SSH access and WiFi.
+Make sure to enable SSH access and WiFi and use _raspberrypi.local_ as host name.

 ### Provisioning the Required Software